Why write a blog for us?

 Privacy and online safety resources

-If you are interested in blogging for Time to Change but woried about online safety - there are some great resources aimed at younger people but relevant for everyone such as Childline - Online and Mobile safety.
+If you are interested in blogging for Time to Change but woried about online safety - there are some great resources available to help.

 How else can I get involved in the campaign?